 WAF 106.
-Blueprint Reading for Welders....3 credit hours
+Blueprint Reading for Welders.....3 credit hours Prerequisite: None 45 lecture hours

 This class is designed for the welders who are responsible for properly locating weld on the weldment and determining weld size, contour, length, type of filler metal and any applicable welding procedures.